-Mitigation measures that do not meet their goals will be modified under the adaptive management program.
+Biological resource management actions that do not meet goals will be modified under the adaptive management program.

-State and federal Endangered Species Act "incidental take" permits and US Army Corp. of Engineers Section 404 permits will be issued by the city or county jurisdiction under which the project occurs, not USFWS, DFG or USACE.
-Coordination with USFWS and DFG will generally not be necessary to receive ESA permits under the BRCP; coordination with USACE will be greatly minimized.
+State and federal Endangered Species Act "incidental take" permits will be issued by the city or county jurisdiction under which the project occurs, not by USFWS, DFG or NMFS.
+Coordination with USFWS, NMFS and DFG will generally not be necessary to receive ESA permits under the BRCP; coordination with USACE for use of the BRCP Regional General Permit will be greatly minimized.
 This will result in substantial and significant streamlining of the environmental permitting process for land developers reducing time and costs.

-Comprehensive regional mitigation plans reduce time spent, analysis carried out and discussions with regulatory agencies by land developers to achieve individual project mitigation, which in turn reduces costs.
+Comprehensive regional mitigation plans reduce time spent, analysis carried out and discussions with regulatory agencies by land developers to achieve individual project mitigation, which in turn reduces time and costs.

 Mitigation requirements and fees are known ahead of time, allowing land developers to incorporate costs into early project planning and financing.